All Episodes

 There we go.

-This is a great teachable moment, a great learning opportunity.
+This is this is a great teachable moment, a great learning opportunity.

 And I'm not going to wait till later in the program to try to make something complex here understandable.

-I'm gonna just I'm gonna jump right into it here in just a second.
+I'm going to just, I'm going to jump right into it here in just a second.

 Now, you have so often during this campaign, you've railed against political correctness.